Obilginozi/myPhotographer/README.md

-# fotografcim
+# Fotografcim

-This application was generated using JHipster 7.3.1, you can find documentation and help at [https://www.jhipster.tech/documentation-archive/v7.3.1](https://www.jhipster.tech/documentation-archive/v7.3.1).
+This application was generated for my graduation project - It brings together local photographers and customers and exchanges data through the system.

 ## Development